gleam/queue

 Because of unpredictable internal representation the equality operator == may return surprising results, and the is_equal and is_logically_equal functions are the recommended way to test queues for equality.

-pub opaque type Queue(element)
+pub opaque type Queue(a)

 Functions